rickpala/rickpala/README.md

 - 👀 I’m interested in Python for Data Science and Machine Learning
 - 🌱 I’m currently learning TensorFlow at DeepLearning.ai
 - 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/rickypalaguachi/)
-- ⏰ Read about what I'm doing now at [rpalaguachi.com/now](https://rpalaguachi.com/now)
+- ⏰ Read about what I'm doing now at [rickypalaguachi.com](https://rickypalaguachi.com)
-- Previously at Google and Apple.

 <!---
 rpalaguachi/rpalaguachi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.